tomdcc/sham/readme.md

 Feedback / Bugs
 ===============
-Please send any feedback to tom@energizedwork.com or raise a ticket in the GitHub issue tracker at https://github.com/tomdcc/sham/issues.
+Please send any feedback to github@tomd.cc or raise a ticket in the GitHub issue tracker at https://github.com/tomdcc/sham/issues.

 Contribute